mjon/WildCounts/_posts/2015-11-04-New-weeds-are-taking-root-just-over-your-shoulder.md

 I've pulled out or uprooted everything I could find but it's likely that some of it has survived.
 I'll keep an eye on it.
 At least this patch won't seed this year.

 The bigger question is where it came from.
 It produces large amounts of wind-dispersed seeds so the parent of this patch could be quite a distance away.
-[Update: After asking around, I learned from Lincoln University’s horticulture lecturer Roy Edwards that there has been one established old plant growing through a shelterbelt across the road from the university for many years.
+[Update: After asking around, I learned from Lincoln University’s horticulture lecturer Roy Edwards that there has been one established old plant growing through a shelter-belt across the road from the university for many years.
 It's not clear why it's spreading now.]

 <div class="indent">
 <figure>